Have information to add to this story? Contact us.

 Hunting carries inherent risks that, according to hunter safety teachers, can be minimized through a combination of following all laws, using common sense and engaging in practices that limit exposure to harm.

-Each year, several South Dakota hunters are injured or killed while in the field, according to Patrick Klotzbach, HuntSAFE Coordinator for the GFP.
+Each year, several South Dakota hunters are injured or killed while in the field, according to Patrick Klotzbach, who has worked as a HuntSAFE Coordinator for the GFP.

-The state has collected data on hunting incidents involving injury or death since 1988.
-Since then, about 920 incidents have been recorded, leading to 34 deaths mostly from firearm incidents though heart attacks and drownings while hunting are also included.
+From 1988 to 2018, the state recorded 920 hunting incidents involving injury or death in all hunting situations.
+During that period, 34 deaths mostly from firearm incidents occurred, though heart attacks and drownings while hunting are also included in that number.

 The vast majority of injuries occur during pheasant hunts when hunters are struck by pellets from shotgun shells fired by others in their party who swing the gun to follow a flying bird or who shoot unknowingly into other hunters ahead of them in a field.